 Let it Sit

 The hardest part of making smoked oysters is to let them sit for 36 to 40 hours in the brine in an ice chest.
+The total time might not be as short as you would like, but it's worth it.
 Make sure to check the ice occasionally and refill as needed.
 You can also let the oysters in the brine sit in a refrigerator kept at 40 degrees Fahrenheit.